 Strengths Weaknesses When compared to EU, relatively less contaminated soil in terms of fertilisers and chemicals due to wide use of traditional farming techniques.
 Soil Conservation and Land Use Law No 5403 in place for preservation of soil Ongoing land rehabilitation and drainage projects for preservation of soil cover.
 Harmonization of Nitrate Directive to the national legislation has been finalised.
-Water quality monitoring network has been established to control the water pollution caused by farming. expertise especially at high slopes Lack of coordination between institutions responsible for preservation of soil Use of incorrect crop pattern (in crop rotation) Green fallow is not a farming practice in Turkey Measures on erosion concentrates on slope not taking into account other Opportunities Threats Basin management approach and initiatives for River Basin Action Plan.
+Water quality monitoring network has been established to control the water pollution caused by farming.
+Implementation of erosion prevention measures require high costs and expertise especially at high slopes Lack of coordination between institutions responsible for preservation of soil Use of incorrect crop pattern (in crop rotation) Green fallow is not a farming practice in Turkey Measures on erosion concentrates on slope not taking into account other factors such as soil characteristics and climate Lack of knowledge and skills of farmers in terms of soil preservation methods.
+Insufficient analysis of the impact for the measures applied so far.
+Opportunities Threats Basin management approach and initiatives for River Basin Action Plan.
 Studies for the prevention of aridity-desertification Increasing awareness about the implementations for environment Establishment and improvement of analysis laboratories High risk of erosion Uncontrolled fertilisation Aridity-desertification Lack of determinism in farmers for adopting methods for soil preservation.